Here’s some information on how to adopt a kid.

 Some private agencies work with foster care to help find families for children in the system.
 Others will help you look for a child or children within a certain age group to adopt privately.

-Private adoption can give you a bit more security than fostering in order to adopt.
+Private adoption can give you a bit more security than fostering to adopt.
 Parental rights have already been terminated.
 The cost of adopting, however, is higher when you are using a private agency.

 An agency adoption can cost anywhere between $20,000 and $40,000 or more per child.